Home » Home and Garden » DIY Tips & Ideas » How To Paint Over Fibreglass

 How To Paint Over Fibreglass

-Follow our 3-step guide below on how to paint over fibreglass for interior and exterior projects, with Zinsser Bulls Eye 1-2-3, Perma-White, and Allcoat products – click here to skip recommended products and to continue reading.
+Follow our 3-step guide below on how to paint over fibreglass.
+For interior and exterior projects, with Zinsser Bulls Eye 1-2-3, Perma-White, and AllCoat products.

-Fibreglass can be tough to paint over as it needs to be suitably prepared and primed for topcoats to properly adhere and stick to the surface.
+Fibreglass can be tough to paint over as it needs to be suitably prepared and primed.
+This is so topcoats to properly adhere and stick to the surface.
 Zinsser’s Bulls Eye 1-2-3 is ideal for priming fibreglass as it provides a perfect key for topcoats.

 Step 1.
 Surface Preparation

-Prepare surfaces by ensuring they are clean and dry, free from anything that can interfere with the application or adhesion of materials and Zinsser products to be applied, removing loose and failing material by scraping or brushing with a stiff bristle brush to a sound edge.
+Prepare surfaces by ensuring they are clean and dry.
+Make sure they are free from anything that can interfere with the application or adhesion of materials and Zinsser products to be applied.
+Remove loose and failing material by scraping or brushing with a stiff bristle brush to a sound edge.

 Feather the sound edges with a fine grade abrasive paper, removing all visible signs of organic growth and using Zinsser Mould Killer & Remover to treat areas (in accordance with the manufacturer’s instructions) before allowing them to dry.